JawadBakhtiari/connectedHealthPoseApp/README.md

 Written in Django.

-## Whole application and frontend
-To clone and run the **entire application** (this repository and the associated mobile application), go [here](https://github.com/SIXRIP7ER/connectedHealthApp).
+# Front-end
 The frontend (mobile application) can be found [here](https://github.com/realRickyNguyen/ExpoCAMwithTensor).

-## Run connectedhealth
+## Run connectedhealth back-end
-To run the entire application, it is prefereable to follow the instructions [here](https://github.com/SIXRIP7ER/connectedHealthApp).
-However, if you want to clone and run this repository in isolation, this can be done as follows:
+To clone and run the back-end, this can be done as follows:

 First:
 ```